NHL Regular Season & Stanley Cup Preview & Betting Guide

 The Toronto Maple Leafs are in the same boat as the Canadiens with all of their wins coming early on, their last success, which was the thirteenth time they had lifted the Stanley Cup was back in 1967, between 1942 and 1967 they made it to twelve finals and had an excellent record by winning ten of those, they have appeared in a total of twenty-one finals and have notched up a total of thirteen wins, which makes their win percentage in the final .619.

-There is only one other franchise that has lifted the Stanley Cup more than ten times and is the leading American franchise behind the two Canadians, that is the Detroit Red Wings who have lost more than they have won in the Stanley Cup finals with eleven victories and thirteen defeats.
-Their first appearance was back in 1934 when losing to the Chicago Blackhawks, however, they returned in 1936 & 1937 to win back-to-back cups but the 1940s was not a good one for them, despite making it to six finals they only lifted the cup once (1943) but the 1950s brought better luck with wins in 1950, 1952, 1954 & 1955.
-They have made five finals since 1997 in which they have won four but when last seen (2009) they tasted defeat.
+There is only one other franchise that has lifted the Stanley Cup more than ten times, and is the leading American franchise behind the two Canadians, that is the Detroit Red Wings, who have lost more than they have won in the Stanley Cup finals with eleven victories and thirteen defeats.
+Their first appearance was back in 1934 when losing to the Chicago Blackhawks; however, they returned in 1936 & 1937 to win back-to-back cups, but the 1940s were not a good one for them, despite making it to six finals, they only lifted the cup once (1943), but the 1950s brought better luck with wins in 1950, 1952, 1954 & 1955.
+They have made five finals since 1997, in which they have won four, but when last seen (2009), they tasted defeat.

 Most Stanley Cup Appearances?